topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 SRCS += dot_matrix.c
 ```
 **2. Check or Modify Dot Matrix Function Logic**
-If you need to inspect or edit the logic for Dot Matrix initialization, control commands, or display patterns, refer to:
+To inspect or edit the logic for Dot Matrix initialization, control commands, or display patterns, refer to the following source file:
 ```
 $ vi ~/vcp/sources/dev.drivers/gpsb/dot_matrix.c
 ```
 **3. Configure SPI Channel and GPIOs**
-The SPI channel and associated GPIO pins used by the Dot Matrix can be configured in:
+The SPI channel and associated GPIO pins used by the Dot Matrix can be configured in the following header file:
 ```
 $ vi ~/vcp/sources/dev.drivers/gpsb/dot_matrix.h
 ```